-Launched in March 2020, our Neuroscience Centre is the first of its kind in Africa, and boasts state-of-the-art technology and facilities that allow our interdisciplinary team to to integrate and improve patient care, research, teaching and training, and advocacy.
+Launched in March 2020, our Neuroscience Institute is the first of its kind in Africa, and boasts state-of-the-art technology and facilities that allow our interdisciplinary team to to integrate and improve patient care, research, teaching and training, and advocacy.

-The centre is shared between Groote Schuur Hospital and UCT, and provides both clinical and academic space.
+The facility is shared between Groote Schuur Hospital and UCT, and provides both clinical and academic space.
 Interaction and collaboration is encouraged through numerous shared spaces, and innovation is stimulated through facilities such as multidisciplinary clinics, technology-enabled meeting venues, innovation laboratories for testing, training and translational neuroscience, and a neuroinformatics hub.

 a designated isolation room for DNA and RNA extraction for downstream whole transcriptome, whole genome and single cell sequencing